Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - No, it’s impossible.
 It’s impossible to tell anyone what it feels like to be you.
 It’s impossible.
 We live the same way that we dream - alone. - **Joseph Conrad**
 - A man must suffer if he is to remake himself, for he is both the marble and the sculptor.
 - Have the courage to live a life true to yourself, not the life others expect of you.
-- There are days that define your story beyond your life. - **Arrival**
+- There are days that define your story beyond your life. - **Louise Banks, Arrival**
 - Think about yourself first.
 You’re no good to others if you aren’t good to yourself.
 - They're not looking for a story that tells them who they are.
 They already know who they are.
 They're here because they want a glimpse of who they could be. - **Ford, Westworld**
 - You were comforted by your future self. - **Kubera**